alitpani/FYND-IMDB/README.md

 1. Dividing the app into smaller apps or microservices.
 2. Using Docker for deployment
 3. Using Kubernatives for managing containers.
-4. Using Vertical or Horizontal Scaling.
-5. Using Nginx asynchronous server and load balancing to handle requests
+4. Using Nginx asynchronous server and load balancing to handle requests

 ## Database Changes.
 1. Use of NO-SQL databases like Mongo-DB.